 She is currently president of the AECTA association and member of the National Federation FENAC.
 Member of the board of directors of the CEV and member of the R&D Committee and the Training Commission of the CEOE.

-Elena Robles is a PhD student at the Universitat Politècnica de València within the Art and Technology program, forming part of the senior research team at the Instituto de Diseño y Fabricación as a member of the collaborative creation technology project: Soundcool.
+Elena Robles is research assistant and PhD candidate at the Universitat Politècnica de València within the Art and Technology program, forming part of the senior research team at the Instituto de Diseño y Fabricación as a member of the collaborative creation technology project: Soundcool.
 Her specialization covers contemporary visual and media culture, digital aesthetics, feminism and digital and electronic art.
 As well as cultural management and the projection of networking activist projects and collaborative creation through technological tools.

 She got a Fine Arts degree from the Faculty of Fine Arts of San Carlos of the Universitat Politècnica de València, where she has subsequently studied the Master’s Degree in Artistic Research and Production, completing an innovative Master’s Degree Final Project on the creation of new aesthetic tendencies throw collective participation in the social network Tumblr.
 She has made international presentations for the dissemination of Soundcool project in many international academic events such as NEM Summit 2016 and ICL International Conference 2017.